backstage/backstage/.changeset/friendly-frogs-drop.md

 '@backstage/plugin-catalog-backend': patch
 ---

-Change orphan cleanup task to debug log from info.
+Change orphan cleanup task to only log a message if it deleted entities.